nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/apple_cake.md

 [^soft]: You can, very lightly, soften the butter in a microwave to make your task easier.

-[^dust]: Do not omit this step, it makes a significant improvement in the flavour and brings some textural contrast to the cake.
+[^dust]: Do not omit this step, it makes a significant improvement in the flavor and brings some textural contrast to the cake.

 ## Cooking: